MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/make-azd-compatible.md

 1. Within your project directory, create a directory named `.github`.

-1. Within the `.github` directory create a directory named `workflows`.
+1. Within the `.github` directory, create a directory named `workflows`.

 1. Copy the **azure-dev.yml** file from any azd template - for example [todo-nodejs-mongo template](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/.github/workflows/azure-dev.yml) - and paste into the `.github/workflows` directory.